torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 Wow factor is probably the most important aspect.
 Let's face it.
 Judges aren't gonna look at your code.
 They're not gonna remember your lofty pitches on saving the rainforest.
-They're gonna remember that VR/AI/ML/NLP/etc. project that's gonna revolutionize the world.
+Maybe they're remember a tiny bit of your slick UI.
+But they'll remember above all the crazy VR/AI/ML/NLP/etc. project that's gonna revolutionize the world.

 This is definitely true with less technical judges.
 It's pretty easy to get non technical people impressed by just saying "machine